Relocation disputes and international child abduction

-What should I do if I want to move elsewhere within New Zealand?
+What should I do if I want to move somewhere else within New Zealand?

-If you want to move to somewhere else in New Zealand (called “relocating”) and the other parent doesn’t agree to this, you should apply to the Family Court for a guardianship direction and a parenting order, or for a variation to an existing order.
+If you want to move to somewhere else in New Zealand (called “relocating”) and the other parent doesn’t agree to this, you should apply to the Family Court for a guardianship direction and a Parenting Order.
+If a Parenting Order is already in place you should apply for a variation to an existing order.

 In making a decision in these cases, the Family Court will consider:

 - the child’s relationships with the two parents

 - the parents’ relationship with each other

 - what care arrangements would look like after the move (for example, how far away the child would be from the other parent, and what the cost of travel would be, taking into account the parents’ financial resources)

 - the child’s age and ability to adapt